 Both North and South Diablo are sub-divided into a series of internal loops.
 Trails signs stating “Most Difficult” point the way to the hardcore technical stuff.
 Hikers can pick and choose the route as they see fit.
 The Diablo Trails sit directly north of Cholla Mountain and can be accessed from Browns’ Ranch Trailhead, approximately a 9-mile round trip.
 Or be an idiot like yours truly and piece together a route from Granite Mountain Trailhead that includes Renegade Trail and returns along the western slope of Granite Mountain.
 That long day put 12 miles in my ledger and also earned me a tasty burger.

 From the high vantage point, I enjoyed some of the best views in the park.
 The McDowell Mountains rise in the west and to the east is the distinctive profile of Four Peaks, flanked by green fields of the Fort McDowell Yavapai Nation.
 To the south is the finger thrust of Weaver’s Needle poking through the furious clutter of the Superstition Mountains.
 I even spotted a glint of something shiny, likely a nugget of gold from the Lost Dutchman Mine.
 So now that I’ve discovered it, I’m incredibly wealthy.
-Maybe I’ll just hire someone to hike the rest of the 1,000 miles for me.
+Maybe next time I’ll just hire someone to hike the 1,000 miles for me.